mkikets99/CAHBotDatabase/packs/en/barddispprof/README.md

 | he that hath killed my king and whored my mother |
 | head, and butt! |
 | headstrong women |
-| her C's,
-her U's,
+| her C's,her U's,
 and her T's |
 | her fine foot, straight leg, and quivering thigh
 and the demesnes that there adjacent lie |
 | her lamb when it baes |
 | her virgin-knot |
-| here, sir!
+| here, sir!here, sir!
-here, sir!
 here, sir!
 here, sir! |
 | hiding the grossness |